The following guide provides you with a solution for folders opening very slowly in Windows Explorer or File Explorer on a Windows device.

 There were other possibilities of which I explored all but none fixed the problem.
 This included antivirus software, shell extensions, the view mode or thumbnail caching.

-I checked the folder properties after reading the article to see how this folder was optimized in Windows 7.
+I checked the folder properties to see how this folder was optimized in Windows 7.
 It was set to pictures.
 This was not right, since the majority of files in that folder were not pictures but videos.

 I changed that value to videos and placed a checkmark in the "also apply this template to all subfolders" checkbox. (it also worked changing it to general items and documents with general items probably the best choice.